You are here

 Statistics Canada Microdata

 Data Liberation Initiative (DLI): Statistics Canada division which makes available public use microdata files (PUMFs), databases and geographic files.
-The DLI primarily distributes StatCan microdata but also includes the Postal Code Conversion File (PCCF) and some data from the Canadian Insistute for Health Information's Discharge Abstract Database (DAD).
-Some of these files may be retrieved from the <odesi> portal.
-Other files must be requested directly from the Data Librarian.
+The DLI primarily distributes StatCan microdata but also includes the Postal Code Conversion File (PCCF) and some data from the Canadian Institute for Health Information's Discharge Abstract Database (DAD).
+Some of these files may be retrieved from the Odesi portal.
+Other files must be requested directly by our team.
 For more information, please contact data@laurentian.ca.

 Health Data